Idioms and Phrases Shakespeare Invented

 As you can see, Shakespeare meant ‘in stitches’ to mean to laugh so much it hurts.
 Despite this, it’s an idiom that didn’t really become popular until the 20th century.

 Shakespeare gifted us so many everyday phrases and idioms.
-Before we finish, here are ten more for you to explore.
+Before we finish, here are ten more phrases Shakespeare invented to explore.

 If you’re keen to learn the language of Shakespeare, you can’t have too much of a good thing when it comes to British Council English Online.
-Whether you’ve always wanted to learn English in your heart of hearts, or you want to improve your skills to open up a brave new world, our online courses are a tower of strength for all learners!
+Take a deep dive and learn about Shakespeare and literary English in modern life.
+Discover words that Shakespeare invented, and insults from Shakespeare’s plays.
+You can even test your English with our Shakespeare vocabulary quiz!